 Contact between the child and their family

 What is contact

-When you are living away from home the local authority has a duty to promote contact between you and your parents and other members of your family like siblings and grandparents, so long as this is consistent with your welfare.
+When you are living away from home the local authority has a duty to promote contact between you and your parents, your siblings and other members of your family like grandparents, so long as this is consistent with your welfare.
 Your parents also have a responsibility to maintain contact with you.
 Arrangements for contact must be included in the care plan.